Box Hill, Surrey: Conservation

-The entirety of Box Hill lies within the Surrey Hills Area of Outstanding Natural Beauty.
+Box Hill is part of the Surrey Hills National Landscape.
 The vast majority of the publicly accessible areas of the hill that are managed by the National Trust and Surrey Wildlife Trust, form part of the Mole Gap to Reigate Escarpment Site of Special Scientific Interest and have been designated a Special Area of Conservation.

 The chalk downland of Box Hill provides a habitat for a wide range of plant species, which in turn support a varied population of insect species.
 The alkaline soils are thin and nutrient poor, which prevents deeper-rooted lush grasses (with a high water demand) from dominating.
 Each square metre of chalk downland may support up to 40 different species.

 Without careful management, the grassland would revert to woodland and so these areas of the hill are grazed in order to prevent scrub from becoming overestablished.
 Both the National Trust and Surrey Wildlife Trust use Belted Galloway cattle (affectionately nicknamed 'Belties'), which crop the grass less hard than other grazers and allow the more delicate wild flowers (including orchids) to flourish.
 At Betchworth Quarry, Surrey Wildlife Trust allows goats to graze, which can eat woodier plants such as gorse and bramble.
 Rabbits also make a significant contribution to the control of scrub and coarse grasses on the hill, although their numbers have declined since the introduction of myxomatosis in 1953.

 For any conservation area, it is important to find a balance between the interests of people visiting and the needs of the wildlife that it seeks to protect.
 After the announcement that the Olympic cycling road races would be routed over the hill, concerns were expressed that habitats would be damaged during the event.
 Scrub clearance along the side of the Zig Zag Road to provide space for spectators began in January 2012, after a pre-race survey (commissioned by the London Organising Committee of the Olympic and Paralympic Games) showed that the work was likely to increase biodiversity.
 A second ecological survey, performed after the Games, showed that no significant damage had occurred, although some areas were subsequently reseeded.